Canadian Association of General Surgeons: Organization

 The Canadian Association of General Surgeons (CAGS) is the main national organization representing the interests of General Surgeons in Canada.
-The mission for CAGS is "The Canadian Association of General Surgeons promotes the training, education, continuing professional development, thoughtful practice and research essential to the provision of the exemplary surgical care Canadians expect and deserve".
-The vision of CAGS is that "The Canadian Association of General Surgeons is the voice of the specialty of General Surgery in Canada".
+The mission of CAGS is "Working together to empower general surgeons to improve patients’ lives through advocacy, education, and research."

+The vision of CAGS is "Excellence in General Surgical Care for All".
 CAGS is sponsoring society of the Canadian Journal of Surgery.

 CAGS offers its members a range of educational opportunities, supports surgical research, and provides a forum for Canadian General Surgeons to discuss the issues that challenge the specialty of General Surgery.
 CAGS sponsors a yearly meeting called the Canadian Surgery Forum.
 This meeting is held in a different major Canadian city each year.
 It also administers a yearly in-training examination administered for all residents enrolled in Canadian general surgery training programs free of charge.
 This examination is also offered at a fee for any CAGS member at the annual Canadian Surgery Forum.
 In support of research, CAGS operates a research fund called the Canadian Surgical Research Fund (CSRF).
 This fund was created in the 1980s to promote research by general surgeons and general surgery residents in clinical and basic science.
 The CSRF currently funds two research projects per year and sponsors an annual research retreat for general surgery residents across Canada.

 CAGS is composed of many committees including the examination committee, the resident committee, the international surgery committee, as well as various subspecialty committees (such as the oncology committee and the head and neck surgery committee).